I'd say it's amazing what we don't know out there versus what we think we know.

 We'll be right back.

-Uh Bennett uh is feeling all kinds of calls from people out in Utah opposed the illegal immigration deal, and he's telling them he's making up his mind, but uh the author of the story here claims that he already has made up his mind.
+Bennett is feeling all kinds of calls from people out in Utah opposed the illegal immigration deal.

-Uh staffers are not saying he plans to vote for it.
+The staffers are not saying he plans to vote for it.

-And one of his reasons why is St. George, Utah.
+And one of his reasons why is St. George, Utah, fastest growing metro area in the nation.

-Now there's a reason for that, and it's not the arrival of illegal immigrants.
+Now, there's a reason for that, and it's not the arrival of illegal immigrants.

 Mostly because people from California and Las Vegas continue to relocate there.

-They're leaving they are fleeing states where their neighborhoods are infested with illegals, and they're going to seeking refuge where they think there aren't any.
+They are fleeing states where their neighborhoods are infested with illegals, and they're going to seeking refuge where they think there aren't any.

-And they get there, and they, of course, the illegals follow, they go to where the jobs are.
+And they get there, and of course, the illegals follow.

 And that's true of St. George.

-Now, why do liberals want the uneducated poor third world masses moving here and not the well-educated, highly literate immigrants?
+Now, why do liberals want the uneducated, poor, third-world masses moving here and not the well-educated, highly literate immigrants?

-Look at the restrictions and the enforcement and the attention paid to the admittance into this country of highly educated, highly skilled legal immigrants, is the kind of attention ought to be focused on the illegals.
+Look at the restrictions and the enforcement and the attention paid to the admittance into this country of highly educated, highly skilled legal immigrants is the kind of attention ought to be focused on the illegals.

-And this is what The Republicans are missing.
+And this is what the Republicans are missing.

 This is what they're not getting and understanding.

-Because when when this same bill, Senator Kennedy, Senator McCain writing all these restrictions on the H1B visas, all the legals, all the highly skilled, highly educated.
+Because when this same bill, Senator Kennedy, Senator McCain, writing all these restrictions on the H-1B visas, all the legals, all the highly skilled, highly educated.

 No, we're going to put a limit on those.

-They're only going to be 150,000 a year, max 180.
+They're only going to be $150,000 a year, max $180,000.

 Why is that?

-Why do they want all these uneducated poor third world masses moving here and not the well educated?
+Why do they want all these uneducated, poor, third-world masses moving here and not the well-educated?

-The answer is uneducated are going to be far more receptive to demagogic arguments from the left in which they promote rich against poor, the right to national affordable health care, uh social justice.
+The answer is uneducated are going to be far more receptive to demagogic arguments from the left in which they promote rich against poor, the right to national affordable health care, social justice.

-These jobs he's talking about, the construction business, the place is booming, St. George is.
+These jobs he's talking about, the construction business.

-And and Senator Bennett knows that these people will have to be educated and receive health benefits that they are not paying for.
+And Senator Bennett knows that these people will have to be educated and receive health benefits that they are not paying for.

 He knows full well.